 - Pregnant women who are on thyroid hormone should have blood testing frequently during pregnancy as requirements may change.

-- Early studies found that children born to mothers with hypothyroidism during pregnancy had lower IQ and impaired psychomotor (mental and motor) development.
+- Early studies found that children born to mothers with hypothyroidism during pregnancy had lower IQ scores and impaired psychomotor (mental and motor) development.
 If properly controlled, often by increasing the amount of thyroid hormone, women with hypothyroidism can have healthy, unaffected babies.